 The best student engagement strategies plans put an emphasis on thoughtfully and intentionally driving positive student outcomes.
 By adding live chat to your website, you’re positioning your students as the top priority in your communications process.
 Making connections more convenient and less disruptive for your students has an additional benefit for your team, too.
 Your staff can easily take turns responding to students on a schedule that works best for everyone.
 By sharing live chat across your entire department, you can more easily coordinate your student engagement efforts.

 Are you interested in providing real-time, personalized support for your students right on your website?
-Sign up for AdmitHub’s Live Chat for free, today — and have your live chat window up and running on your institution’s website as soon as tomorrow!
+Sign up for Mainstay’s Live Chat, today — and have your live chat window up and running on your institution’s website as soon as tomorrow!